 31.2.1.4.5 Notice of Results of Dispute Resolution

+The ISO shall use in its planning and interconnection processes the Affected TO’s information included in its LTP update that is the subject of the dispute, subject to any modification to the LTP as a result of the DRP.
 The Affected TO shall notify the ISO and ESPWG and TPAS of the results of the DRP and update its LTP to the extent necessary.
-The ISO shall use in its planning process the LTP provided by the Affected TO.
+The ISO shall use in its planning and interconnection processes the LTP provided by the Affected TO.

 31.2.1.4.6 Rights Under the Federal Power Act